Hands on experiential education in ecological horticulture and food system resilience.

 A portion of the food grown by students is also donated to the food insecure through Alaska Tilth.
 By working to feed those in need their training is tethered to principles of social justice as they support a secure local food system for all people.
 Our Training Farm provides the space necessary to pioneer a robust and resilient Alaskan food system by training farmers, researching innovative techniques, and building inter-organizational collaboration.

-Our in house farmer’s market provides locally sourced organic foods, crafts, and entertainment throughout the growing season.
-The market showcases the hard work of our student growers and bakers, and creates opportunities for local food systems entrepreneurs.
+Our in-house Farm Stand provides locally sourced organic foods, crafts, and entertainment throughout the growing season.
+The market showcases the hard work of our student growers and bakers and creates opportunities for local food systems entrepreneurs.